InfiniteCoder/apgw/README.md

 ## Setup

 ### Creating Google OAuth2 project
-1. You will need a google OAuth2 project so that users can login using their google accounts.
+1. You will need a Google OAuth2 project so that users can login using their google accounts.
 Create one by following [this tutorial](https://support.google.com/cloud/answer/6158849?hl=en)
 2. Allow Google+ API access to the project.
 This is required to read basic details such as name and email-id of the user.

 ### Create a database